 Contrast and black levels also came to the fore in viewing The Martian in 4K with HDR.
 In the opening storm scene, for example, it was easy to see details, such as buildings lurking in the dark background and the astronauts struggling to walk in overhead shots.
 Such details are often obscured on TVs that use edge lighting or that have fewer dimming zones.
 Black levels were also excellent on the Hisense, with deep blacks and outstanding contrast in star-filled panoramas of outer space.

 All of this was aided and abetted by the Hisense H9F's top-notch brightness.
 In our tests, the set hit 1,125 nits peak brightness in the best Theater Day mode, an admirable result for a set in any price range.
-By way of comparison, Vizio's 65-inch M-Series Quantum set hit a peak brightness of only 647 nits in our tests.
+By way of comparison, we saw a peak brightness of only 647 nits in our Vizio M-Series Quantum review.

 We did, however, notice some subtle artifacts of video processing in the Hisense H9F's picture.
 In images of subtle shading, such as a picture dominated by a sunset or a large body of water, we did detect some banding (versus a smooth transition between different shades).
 There was some banding, for example, in the red and orange Martian sky and some occasional dot-crawl noise that generated a shimmering effect on some ocean scenes in other movies.